To Plan or Not to Plan A Novel? Novel Writing Process.Sep 23, 2018

 If you're stuck, and your character who is not you, is navel-gazing, then you haven't got a chaptered plan at your side.
 Whether this is in Scrivener or Word or Pages or in your notebook is fine, but you can't have it in your head because it's going to change daily.
 Yes, daily.

 We make a plan and we don't stick to it.
-We made decisions which we reverse.
+We made decisions that we reverse.
 We have no divine right but we call ourselves GODS when we're authors.
 Hell, why not.

 So Teddy is going to get knifed, that's the plan.
 By 30k, Sally is going to get knifed.
 Fine.
 The reader won't see it coming because you didn't and the dynamic of constant change is a blessing to the process, but you have to keep accounts.